Mosamorphing/WTF-React/09_Hooks/readme.md

 </button>
 ```

-This means that we want to increment the count state when we click on this button, and the same can be done for decrement or whetever case you have specified in the reducer function.
+This means that clicking this button will trigger an increment of the `count` state, and you can similarly handle other actions like decrement based on what you’ve defined in your reducer function.

-You might be wondering -- and trust me this question is very valid, that why would you want to use reducers rather than state?
-I agree with you, the useState hook has a very easy syntax and concept as a whole, in comparison to useReducer.
-However, reducer comes in handy when you have many states you want to manage as it makes your code cleaner, organized and easier to maintain.
+You might be wondering why use `useReducer` instead of `useState`.
+While `useState` is simpler and easier to understand for basic state management, `useReducer` is particularly useful when managing multiple state values or complex state logic.
+It helps keep your code organized and easier to maintain by centralizing the state management logic.

-# 3. useContext
+# 3. `useContext`

-Typically, in a complex application, passing props from the grandparent, to the parent, then to the child can be such a daunting task.
-In fact, it makes life harder for everyone.
-To solve this issue of prop drilling is where the useContext hook comes in.
-The useContext hook in React is used to read and subscribe to context from your component.
-It is a part of React's Context API, which allows you to pass data through the component tree without manually passing props down manually through each nested component.
+In a complex application, passing props from a grandparent to a parent to a child can become cumbersome and difficult to manage.
+This is where the `useContext` hook comes in.
+The `useContext` hook allows you to read and subscribe to context from your component, which is part of React’s Context API.
+This API helps you pass data through the component tree without having to manually pass props down through each nested component.

-Imagine a scenario where you want to identify a logged in user throughout your app, whether by reading it or by setting in (during login) you definitely cannot PROP your way out of such OR you want to make an application that support both light and dark modes, it is not advisable to start passing props to identify what the current preference of the user is, therefore you have to use the useContext hook and the good news you do not have to install an external library to use it.
+For instance, if you need to manage user authentication status across your entire app or implement a feature like a light/dark mode toggle, passing props for these purposes would be inefficient.
+Instead, you use the `useContext` hook to simplify data sharing and avoid prop drilling.
+And the best part?
+You don’t need any external libraries to use it.
 Sounds great, right?
-Let's see an example.
+Let’s look at an example.

 ```javascript
 //index.js